Skip to main content

 Yes.
 We coordinate crane rental and rigging for rooftop equipment.
 The crane requirement is factored into the project scope — we handle scheduling and ensure proper staging so the job goes smoothly.
 Most rooftop RTU replacements don't require a full-day crane rental, keeping project costs manageable.

-SMUD offers commercial rebates for qualifying high-efficiency HVAC equipment, including premium efficiency rooftop units and heat pump systems.
-Available rebates vary by equipment type and efficiency level.
-We identify applicable rebates as part of the specification process and help with the application.
-California's Self-Generation Incentive Program (SGIP) may also apply in some cases.
+SMUD offers commercial rebates for qualifying high-efficiency HVAC equipment, including rooftop units and heat pump systems.
+Program amounts and eligibility change periodically — see https://www.smud.org/Business-Solutions-and-Rebates/Business-Rebates for the latest.
+We identify applicable rebates as part of the specification process and file the application for you.

 Ready to Stay Comfortable?